Graduate Assistant Positions

 2015: February 1

-Generally, assistantships begin August 1 (roughly a month before coursework begins), and they run through the end of the following May.
+Generally, assistantships begin August 1 (roughly a month before coursework begins), and they run through May of the following year.
+Assistantships are 1 year appointments, but are eligible for renewal.

 How many hours per week will I be expected to work?